huggingface/transformers/tests/mixed_int8/README.md

 ```
 ls -l $LD_LIBRARY_PATH
 ```
-And check if `libcudart.so` has a correct simlink that is set.
+And check if `libcudart.so` has a correct symlink that is set.
 Sometimes `nvcc` detects the correct CUDA version but `bitsandbytes` doesn't.
-You have to make sure that the simlink that is set for the file `libcudart.so` is redirected to the correct CUDA file.
+You have to make sure that the symlink that is set for the file `libcudart.so` is redirected to the correct CUDA file.

 Here is an example of a badly configured CUDA installation: